Radiance Fields from Photons: Neural Radiance Fields: Background

 The specific camera response function $f$ can vary from manufacturer to manufacturer, yet most CMOS pixels will eventually saturate as they reach their full well capacity (FWC), leading to limited dynamic range.
-On top of this, many sources of noise exist denoted by $\mathcal{N}$, which affect the sensor's low light performance.
-A simple model for this response function can be written as\footnote{For simplicity, various sources of noise, including photon noise, sensor read noise, fixed pattern and quantization noise, are absorbed into~$\mathcal{N}$.}:
+On top of this, many sources of noise, denoted by $\mathcal{N}$, exist which affect the sensor's low-light performance.
+A simple model for this response function can be written as\footnote{For simplicity, various sources of noise, including photon noise, Gaussian sensor read noise, fixed pattern, and quantization noise, are absorbed into~$\mathcal{N}$.}:

-During training, the rendering equation Eq.~\ref{eq:rendering} is computed numerically by sampling points along a ray and $(\sigma, \mathbf{L})$ are learned by minimizing a photometric loss between the rendered pixel color $\hat{\phi}$ and the observed pixel colors $I$:
+where $\tau$ is the total exposure time.
+During training, the rendering equation Eq.~\ref{eq:rendering} is computed numerically by sampling points along a ray, and $(\sigma, \mathbf{L})$ are learned by minimizing a photometric loss between the rendered pixel color $\hat{\phi}$ and the observed pixel colors $I$:

-In so doing, we recover radiance that has the nonlinear effects of the camera response function, pixel saturation, tonemappping, and noise, baked in, as they are captured by the pixel intensities.
-While using raw linear intensity pixels can help~\citeMain{rawnerf}, many of these issues, notably saturation, blur, and noise, remain.\\
+In so doing, a typical NeRF does not learn to recover the radiance of the scene $\mathbf{L}(x, d)$, since the above loss minimizes the difference between $\hat{\phi}$ and $I$ instead of $f(\hat{\phi})$ and $I$.
+That is, the nonlinear effects of the camera response function, pixel saturation, tone mapping, and noise, get baked in, as they are captured by the pixel intensities.
+Although using raw linear intensity pixels can help~\citeMain{rawnerf}, many of these issues, notably saturation, blur, and noise, remain.\\